oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot/create-robot.md

     ![Robot design Targeting](images/robot-designer_targeting-on.png "")

-9. On the Oracle Fusion login page, point to the `User ID` field where the robot will enter the user name.
+9. On the Oracle Fusion login page, point to the `User ID` field where the robot will enter the user name and click on that field when the icon changes to a target (color turns green).

+    ![Robot input username locator select](images/robot-designer_smart-record_select-user-id.png "")

+    The Targeting will map the `User ID` UI element value to the **Username locator** field in the robot.

     > **Note**: When using the targeting component, wait until the target icon appears, the field turns green, and your mouse icon changes to a hand before selecting the UI element.
 By clicking the field before it turns green will result in a regular UI interaction.

-    ![Robot input username locator select](images/robot-designer_smart-record_select-user-id.png "")

-    The Targeting will map the `User ID` UI element value to the **Username locator** field in the robot.

     ![Robot input username locator select](images/robot-designer_username-locator_mapped.png "")

 10. Repeat the previous steps for the following fields:

-    * **Password locator**: Select the `password` UI element.
+    * **Password locator**: Select the `password` UI element after it turns green.
-    * **Submit locator**: Select the `Sign In` button that the robot clicks to sign in to the Oracle Fusion application.
+    * **Submit locator**: Select the `Sign In` button after it turns green.
+The robot will click this button to sign in to the Oracle Fusion application.

     Your intermediate Login action panel should look as follows: